Almost 1 Million COVID infections in Germany: What have we learned? | DW | 26.11.2020

 When does herd immunity occur?

 It is true that more and more people are becoming infected worldwide.
-By the end of June, a good 10 million people had contracted the virus.
+By the end of November, more than 60 million people will have contracted the virus.
 However, with its population of 7.8 billion, the world is still a long way from achieving any effective degree of immunity to the disease.

 In addition, it is unclear whether recovered patients remain permanently immune to the virus.
 A serological blood test can determine whether someone is carrying antibodies against the virus.
-A PCR test taken with a cotton swab can make it clear whether someone is acutely ill and contagious.
+A Polymerase Chain Reaction (PCR) test taken with a cotton swab can make it clear whether someone is acutely ill and contagious.

 This article has been updated since its original publication.